Spices That May Lower Blood Sugar

 • Steeped as tea for 10-15 minutes before drinking

-How Long it Takes for Herbs & Spices to Lower Blood Sugar
+How Long Does It Take for Spices to Lower Blood Sugar?

-Based on the studies referenced in this article, two months appears to be the earliest point when you can expect to experience better blood glucose control.
-That is a real commitment and you need to prepare yourself to sustain your new habits for the long haul.
+Based on the studies referenced in this article, two months appears to be the earliest point at which you can expect to experience better blood glucose control.
+That is a real commitment, and you need to prepare yourself to sustain your new habits for the long haul.

 Some herbs may interfere with prescribed medications.
 Consult with your healthcare provider before adding any herbal supplements or extracts to your self-care regime.

-Be mindful of your drink choices when you are trying to reduce your blood sugar.
-Bottled green tea drinks may seem healthy, but unfortunately they often contain sweeteners which can interfere with blood glucose control.
+Be mindful of your drink choices when trying to reduce your blood sugar.
+Bottled green tea drinks may seem healthy, but unfortunately, they often contain sweeteners, which can interfere with blood glucose control.

-Some recipes for golden milk, or turmeric milk, call for maple syrup and honey.
+Some golden milk or turmeric milk recipes call for maple syrup and honey.
 Although these sweetening agents are natural, they can still cause a spike in blood glucose.
-A simple fix is to omit those natural sugars and add some high-fat dairy to slow down absorption of the lactose sugars.
+A simple fix is to omit those natural sugars and add some high-fat dairy to slow down the absorption of the lactose sugars.

 • Lunch salad with vegetables, chickpeas, and turmeric powder added to your oil-based dressing